What is the executive order or “travel ban”?

 - Still does not acknowledge that refugees were the only category of immigrants that were already being thoroughly vetted and continues to promulgate the image of refugees as terrorists

 Full text of the revised executive order can be found here.

-What does the Supreme Court’s June 2017 decision mean for refugees?
+What did the Supreme Court’s June 2017 decision mean for refugees?

-The proposed 120-day halt to refugee resettlement and the 50,000 cap on refugee arrivals for FY2017 will go into effect.
-Only refugees with a proven “bona fide” relationship to someone already living in the U.S. may be allowed entry during this time.
+The proposed 120-day halt to refugee resettlement and the 50,000 cap on refugee arrivals for FY2017 officially went into effect.
+Only refugees with a proven “bona fide” relationship to someone already living in the U.S. were to be allowed entry after the decision.

 What was Tucson Refugee Ministry’s response to the initial executive order?